-The TLV320AlC3110 device further includes programmability (page 0 / register 27, bit D0) to place the DOUT line in the high-impedance state during all bit clocks when valid data is not being sent.
+The TLV320AIC3100 device further includes programmability (page 0 / register 27, bit D0) to place the DOUT line in the high-impedance state during all bit clocks when valid data is not being sent.
 By combining this capability with the ability to program at what bit clock in a frame the audio data begins, time-division multiplexing (TDM) is accomplished, enabling the use of multiple codecs on a single audio serial data bus.
 When the audio serial data bus is powered down while configured in master mode, the pins associated with the interface are put into a high-impedance output condition.
+Also, DOUT control on page 0 / register 53, bit D4 allows the bus-keeper feature to be enabled or disabled.
+When enabled, the last valid data on DOUT is held (weakly driven) during the non-data time.
+When disabled, DOUT is placed in a high-impedance state when page 0 / register 27, bit D0 is enabled (1).

-By default, when the word clocks and bit clocks are generated by the TLV320AlC3110 device, these clocks are active only when the codecs (ADC, DAC or both) are powered up within the device.
+By default, when the word clocks and bit clocks are generated by the TLV320AIC3100 device, these clocks are active only when the codecs (ADC, DAC or both) are powered up within the device.
 This is done to save power.
 However, it also supports a feature when both the word clocks and bit clocks can be active even when the codec in the device is powered down.
 This is useful when using the TDM mode with multiple codecs on the same bus, or when word clocks or bit clocks are used in the system as general-purpose clocks.